Innovates-App/mail-sample/README.md

 - Check if file .cdsrc-private.json has been created after service binding
 - Start: `cds watch --profile hybrid`

+## Tips

+1. If an error like

+_Async operation for service binding between app ".." and service instance "jobscheduler" failed with "10009 CF-UnableToPerform bind could not be completed: Service broker error: Service broker jobscheduler-broker failed with: No xsuaa service instance bound to the application.
+Please bind xsuaa service instance to the application before binding jobscheduler service instance_

+occured, please delete reference to jobscheduler on mta.yaml file, proceed with build and deploy.
+Insert again job scheduler reference on mta.yaml, build and deploy again.

-If an error like _username and password not accepted when using nodemailer_ occured, please refer to this link: https://stackoverflow.com/questions/45478293/username-and-password-not-accepted-when-using-nodemailer and create App password for gmail account
+2. If an error like

+_username and password not accepted when using nodemailer_

+occured during call handleNotification() action, please refer to this link: https://stackoverflow.com/questions/45478293/username-and-password-not-accepted-when-using-nodemailer and create App password for gmail account